muratkeremozcan/books/AI/data-fundamentals.md

    - **Cloud Computing**: Requires selecting providers with strong security practices and Cloud Data Loss Prevention tools for monitoring and protecting data.
    - **Generative AI**: Presents new data protection challenges, necessitating strategies to address risks like unintended data sharing or exposure.

+## Data literacy

+The ability to read, work with, analyze, and communicate insights with data.

+- ﻿﻿Reading data
+  - ﻿﻿Identify data sources
+  - ﻿﻿Collect data
+  - ﻿﻿Manage data
+- ﻿﻿Working with and analyzing data
+  - Turn data into insights
+  -  Data analytics:
+    - Descriptive analytics
+    - Predictive analytics
+- ﻿﻿Communicating insights with data
+  - Demonstrate the insights
+  - Present possible actions